Last updated on 30 June 2020

 6. What do your family think?
 Don’t they miss you?

-To be honest, even if they did mind, I wouldn’t change the way I live my life.
-Because it’s just that – my life.
-I only get one, and if I can finance it myself and I’m not hurting anyone, then why shouldn’t I live it how I like?
+To be honest, even if my parents did disapprove of my lifestyle, I wouldn’t stop travelling.
+I only get one life, and if I can finance it myself and I’m not hurting anyone, then why shouldn’t I live it how I like?

 7. When will you get a real job?

 I’m only going to say this once – not only 9-5 office jobs qualify as ‘real’ jobs.

 I don’t know anyone on the planet who wouldn’t be offended by this travel question.
 I mean, we travellers don’t just magic up money from thin air!

 Most long term travellers are either ‘digital nomads’ who do ‘normal’ jobs from remote places rather than in an office, or people who work as they travel in exchange for food and accommodation.

 Personally, I do both.
 I’m a blogger, a freelance writer, and I have online stores that generate passive income for me.
 I have also done various jobs while travelling in exchange for board including English teaching, bartending, promo work, cleaning, hostel work and more.

 I consider every one of these jobs to be a ‘real’ job, and so should you.